 Who we are, what we do, and what we believe

 CityWave is a new church that is passionate about God and people.
 We are a place where everyone feels at home no matter what their life stage.
 The culture is friendly, casual, and authentic.
 We gather on Sunday’s for a 70-minute worship time that has great music and practical teaching that offers real takeaways for life.
-Our gatherings inspire people to live connected to God and to do love and good in the world.
+Our gatherings inspire people to live connected to God and each other and to do love and good in the world.
+Beyond that, there are unique opportunities to grow and serve during the week.

 We invite you to come and check-out CityWave Church sometime!
 It’s a great way to get connected and hear about all the exciting things going on.
 There’s even a place for kids in our nursery and kids program because we love helping kids be excited about Jesus.
 CityWave Kids is a clean, safe and dynamic environment where kids feel welcome and always want to come back!
 After the service plan to stay a few minutes to hang out and enjoy some coffee or tea and treats.
 We can’t wait to see you, your family and friends this weekend at CityWave!